ActivisionGameScience/ActivisionGameScience.github.io/README.md

  - Jekyll will inlude any subdirectories verbatim in the generated site.
 (E.g. `/css` and `/img` are not jekyll specific.)

  - IPython CSS is kind of a nightmare.
 The standard `ipython nbconvert` inlines a bunch of CSS that they hand cut from Bootstrap, etc... (they are aware that that is a shitty thing to do, but it's what they did).
 That makes the generated .html files play badly with anything else.
-Hence the custom jekyll-html.tpl.
+Hence the custom `jekyll-html.tpl`.

- - Jekyll reads the yaml frontmatter from any .html files in the base directory and generates pages for them (e.g. about.html, category.html, archive.html).
+ - Jekyll reads the yaml frontmatter from any .html files in the base directory and generates pages for them (e.g. `about.html`, `category.html`, `archive.html`).

  - For more info:
     - [Jekyll Introduction](http://jekyllbootstrap.com/lessons/jekyll-introduction.html)